taylorific/chef-training/slides.md

 - Most examples limit themselves to a single action per run
 - With ansible, most people don't converge on a schedule, just once when they set the machine up.
 - Many examples don't limit the blast radius of change
-- Don't promote deploying code everywhere at once instead of a subset (does not mean changes everywhere at once, just code)
+- Promote deploying code everywhere at once instead of a subset (does not mean changes everywhere at once, just code)
 - Can't easily test in production and revert

 ---